 - Topped with nut butter (or sunflower butter) and thinly sliced apples

-- Leftover pumpkin bread (or any quick bread) works well in bread pudding
+- Leftover spiced pumpkin bread (or any quick bread) works well in bread pudding

-Did you have a chance to read Anna’s latest post?
+Have you had a chance to read Anna’s latest post?
 She writes about the importance of language around food, in particular sweets at Halloween.
-But, the advice in her post is relevant all year.
-Especially as we go into the holiday season and there tends to be more sweets around.
-Click here to read more on how to talk about sweets.
+But the advice in her post is relevant all year, especially as we go into the holiday season and there tend to be more sweets around.
+Read more about how to talk about sweets here.

 - Three Steps to Keep Your Holidays Free From Diet Culture